Vilnius–Kaunas Railway

-Vilnius – Kaunas Railway (Geležinkelis Vilnius – Kaunas) is one of the main local railways in Lithuania.
-This railway connects Lithuanian capital Vilnius with the 2nd largest city Kaunas.
+The Vilnius–Kaunas railway line (Vilniaus–Kauno geležinkelis) is a 104 km long railway line in central and south-eastern Lithuania which connects Lithuania's capital Vilnius with its second largest city Kaunas.
+Being one of the main arteries of the Lithuanian rail network, the broad-gauge railway is fully electrified and has double track (except for the section in the Kaunas railway tunnel).

+History

 The railway construction was started in 1859 and finished in 1862.

 Incidents

 On 4 April 1975, around 20 people died and at least 80 people were injured in the Žasliai railway disaster.
 On 6 November 1994, the Bražuolė bridge bombing damaged one of the railway bridges, but derailment of trains was avoided.